Evaluation Research

 Centre;

-client priorities for program improvements; and
+client priorities for program improvements;

 - Multi-variate analyses of program impacts: comparing the impacts of programs (for example,

-through "quasi-experimental" designs), or assessing mediating impacts of participant
+through 'quasi-experimental' designs), or assessing mediating impacts of participant

 characteristics (such as the way firm size or export experience mediate the impact of Federal export

-support programs).
+control programs).